Summary Metrics and Listings that are Commonly Used to Track Study Progress

 This section provides an overall view of the number of queries.

-Total Queries - This metric is the total number of queries that exist, regardless of the query type or status.
-It can be tapped to expand a table of the full query list.
+Total Queries - This metric is the total number of existing queries, regardless of the query type or status.
+It can be tapped to expand a table of the entire query list.
 This can also be accessed with more details in the Queries Report.

-NOTE: The total number displayed will exclude queries that are not distributed to the viewer's role and queries that exist on fields blinded to the viewer's role.
+NOTE: The total number displayed will exclude queries not distributed to the viewer's role and queries on fields blinded to the viewer's role.

 Open Queries - This metric shows the current number of queries that are still open and await resolution.

-Closed Queries - This metric shows the current number of queries that are closed.
+Closed Queries - This metric shows the current number of closed queries.
 Combined with the open queries, this should equal the Total Queries.

 4. Adverse Events

-Total Adverse Events - This is the total number of Adverse Event forms that have been saved.
-If a specific variable is defined by the Study Configuration, it could mean the number of AEs is not necessarily equal to the number of forms entered.
+Total Adverse Events - This is the total number of Adverse Event forms saved.
+If the Study Configuration defines a specific variable, it could mean the number of AEs is not necessarily equal to the number of forms entered.

 Number of Subjects with at least 1 AE - Similar to the total AEs, but reducing the count down to only count one AE per subject.
 Also presented as % of Subjects with at least 1 AE